Classic Motorcycle Build

 Factory OEM (Rubber)

-The one-piece rubber versions that your Harley left the factory with do a good job of stopping vibration from traveling into your hands.
+The rubber versions that your Harley left the factory with do a good job of stopping vibration from traveling into your hands.
 But they do wear out quicker than polyurethane ones.

 replace motorcycle handlebar bushings